SustaiN: A Decision Support System for Sustainable Nitrogen Management in Corn and Sorghum using Satellite Remote Sensing

 Experimental sites

 The goal of this project is to develop a suitable N-status index to accurately explain N-variability from crop canopies.
-Our collaboration with the Donald Danforth Plant Science Center granted us access to their corn experimental sites in Ofallon, MO in 2021 and 2022.
-These experimental fields consisted of two corn fields, each established with around 50 distinct genotypes.
-Each field included a 3m by 2m plot with two rows of corn.
-Additionally, we will have access to the experimental sites of corn and sorghum in Fischer Farm, MO, for the 2023 growing season.
-Our collaborators will establish several variable N-treatment plots to understand the N-variability from the analysis.
+Our collaboration with the Donald Danforth Plant Science Center granted us access to their corn experimental sites.
+Two experimental sites were established in Ofallon, MO in 2021 and 2022, and two other sites were located in the Fisher Farm, MO in 2023.
+These experimental fields were established with around 50 distinct genotypes.
+In the 2021 and 2022 fields, each field included a 3m by 2m plot with two rows of corn, whereas the 2023 fields consisted of 4 rows plot with 3m by 2m dimensions.

 Data collection